-Next, PIP, but not MedPay, covers lost wages due to injury.
+Next, PIP, but not MedPay, usually covers lost wages due to injury.
 For example, if you break your leg in a car crash and you work in construction, you may not be able to work.
-PIP will pay you the wages you would have otherwise earned up to a certain limit per your policy.
+PIP will pay you the wages you would have otherwise earned up to a certain limit, per your policy.
 In New York state, for instance, standard PIP coverage provides 80% of your earnings, up to $2,000 per month, with a maximum payout of $50,000.
 Health insurance policies do not have this provision.
 However, it's worth noting that short- and long-term disability insurance, if you have it, would both provide coverage in this situation.

 Lastly, there is simply a degree of peace of mind in knowing you have a second source of coverage to pay for a potentially expensive injury.
-Medical bills can pile up, and having an extra $50,000 worth of PIP or MedPay coverage can make a difference.
-You also have a back-up in the event your health insurance company denies your claim.
-There are many terms, and nuances associated with a health policy.
-Some provision may give your company grounds to deny a car accident claim.
-It depends on your policy.
-At least with PIP, you wouldn't have to worry about that.
+Medical bills can pile up after a car accident, and having an extra $50,000 worth of PIP or MedPay coverage can make a difference.
+You'll also have a backup in the event your health insurance company denies your claim.

 Why You Might Not Need to add PIP or MedPay

 Not everyone should add PIP to their car insurance coverage, however, and the decision is ultimately up to you.
 Ask yourself the following questions: